 - If the steel springs are more than 10 years old they’re probably starting to wear out

-If you’re unsure about whether your mattress is worn out too, the information in this article will help you decide.
+If you’re unsure about whether your mattress is worn out too, this article will help you decide.

 I have seen many unhappy people who have bought new mattresses, only to find them saggy and lumpy almost straight away.
 Often, this is not the fault of the mattress, but because the box spring it is sitting on is too old.
 People often just go ahead and buy a new mattress, without even thinking about the foundation they will put that mattress on.

 This can be a disaster as any mattress, whether you spent $5000 or $350, will sag if it’s on an old and worn out box spring.
 Your mattress won’t stand a chance, and you’ll be left feeling uncomfortable and cranky.

 So when you invest in a new mattress, it’s worth checking if you need to invest in a base for it too.
 The base does NOT have to be a box spring!

 To Replace or Not to Replace: Making the Decision